romaricpascal/romaricpascal.is/content/posts/button-hover-effect-with-custom-properties.md

 Controlling multiple properties
 ---

 For now, the shadow changes, but the button remains stuck in place.
-We still need to add a `transform` that'll translate the button.
-How much the button is translated depends on its elevation.
-The custom properties we just introduced will let us reuse that value.
+It still needs the `transform` that'll translate it up or down.
+How much the button is translated depends on its elevation, and thanks to the `--elevation` property we just introduced, we got that nice and ready to use.

-We'll also need to store what the original elevation was to compute the amount of translation, thanks to `calc`.
-Change the elevation, and both the shadow and translation will update, now.
+With `calc` we can reuse it to compute how much we need to translate the button.
+We'll need to store the original property first, as `--base-elevation`.
+And now by changing only one (custom) property, two properties get adjusted as needed.

 <style>
   .button--with-translation {